 The National Assessment of Education Performance (NAEP) and New York State Assessment Results for 2022 have been released.
 As expected, national public education critics immediately declared a crisis and impulsively made claims that "the districts with more remote instruction have larger test score losses."
 Evidence suggests the results are far more nuanced, as seen in a breakdown from Thomas Ultican in his piece, The Phony NAEP Crisis.
 Certainly, the pandemic had an impact on students, academically, and in particular, socially and emotionally.
 Additionally, remote instruction will never be the preferred mode of learning for most students.
 However, declaring a crisis remains suspect and politically opportunistic.

 Last spring, I wrote a piece, titled, The Endless Weaponizing of State Tests Against Urban Public Schools & Students, which provided necessary context to interpreting State Assessment Results for Buffalo Public Schools.
 Thus far, local media have been responsible in how they have analyzed and reported the release of 2022 New York State Education Department (NYSED) Assessment Results.
 Statewide there was a 1.2% gain for ELA "proficiency" and an 8.2% decline for Math "proficiency", compared to 2019- the last time state assessments were administered pre-pandemic.
+In Erie County, there was about a 1% decline in ELA "proficiency" and more than a 13% decline in Math "proficiency".
 So where does BPS stand?

 There's no doubt there is much work to do especially with our youngest learners who were likely more impacted, academically, by the pandemic.
 However, with considerably higher percentages of students who are economically disadvantaged, students with disabilities, and English language learners attending BPS these results are certainly not something to admonish.
 Compared to all Buffalo Charter Schools, BPS educates twice the percentage of students with disabilities and more than four times the amount of English language learners.